-In Groningen, student life is about more than just studying.
-There are countless different sport, study and student associations that you can join.
-In these student-run associations, you’ll have the opportunity to follow your passions, build upon your interests and make new friends along the way.
-Develop your cultural interests and display your artistic side by joining USVA, which offers courses in performing arts, musical performances and hosts student film festivals and other cultural events.
-If you are looking to stay fit and healthy next to your studies, then ACLO should be your first address.
-With 49 sports clubs and offering up to 100 different disciplines, ACLO is the biggest student sports association in the Netherlands.
-As a new student coming to Groningen you should also make sure to join either the KEI- or ESN-week.
-At these student-run introduction weeks, you will have the chance to get to know everything the city has to offer, including the best places to hang out, while making new friends.
+Follow your passions, build on your interests and make new friends by joining one (or more) of our many student-run sports-, study- and student associations.
+Develop your artistic side or cater to your cultural interests by becoming a member of the USVA, which hosts student film festivals and other cultural events and offers courses in performing arts and musical performances.
+If staying fit and active is a priority for you, joining ACLO is a must - it’s only Euro 60 a year.
+With access to 49 sports clubs, offering up to 100 disciplines, ACLO is the biggest student sports association in the Netherlands.
+As a new student coming to Groningen you should also take part in the KEI- or ESN-weeks.
+At these student-run introduction weeks, you will get the chance to meet new people and see everything the city has to offer, including the best places to hang out.